View Count: 1886

 The Grateful Dead and the people who attended their concerts back then had very obvious overtones as people who were concerned with what was wrong with society.
 In response, these people put themselves in a position where they were not contributing to society as much as they should.

 The idea of the Grateful Dead versus the clean-cut and happy group Up with People is an image that has always stuck with me.
-One group stood for something happy and positive and the other stood for something largely negative.
+One group stood for something happy and positive and the other stood for something negative.
 One group went into communities and performed community service and told people how special they were.
-The other group went into communities, set up tent cities, dealt drugs, and got people to drop out of society rather than participate.
+The other group went into communities, set up tent cities, dealt drugs, and got people to drop out of society rather than take part.

 More impressive than where Up with People has been is the very real and sustainable change it has inspired across the globe through its contingent of alumni.
-For over four decades, students who traveled in Up with People have gone on to become enthusiastic leaders in their hometowns, their countries and the world.
+For over four decades, students who traveled in Up with People have become enthusiastic leaders in their hometowns, their countries and the world.
 Equipped with the life skills and broad perspectives learned “on the road,” they have made a tremendous difference in a myriad of careers and through their life choices, have truly become global citizens.

 I liked the idea that the Up with People group seemed to stand for and focus on so much that was positive.